catdad/unofficial-hipchat/README.md

 ###Installation

+Download from the [Chrome Webstore][1].

-Download this repo and build it.
+You can download this repo and build it.
 Then, deploy the `build` folder as an unpackaged app in Chrome ([see step 2 here](https://support.google.com/chrome/a/answer/2714278)).

 ###Contributions